 Consisting of both the West and East course, how is it possible to improve on a crowning achievement by one of golf's greatest architects?
 Even if the East Course were to be the only one playable at the club... it would be still ranked as top in the world for its challenge and brilliant design.

 With every box checked as to what one looks for in great golf architecture, Royal Melbourne's West Course is well-deserved to have a place in the pantheon of the world's greatest golf courses.
-The width of the course, the number of angles one may take to attack the pin, the bunkering and green complexes... everything at RMGC can found in its detail, design and care.
+The width of the course allows a number of angles to take in order to attack the pin.
+Combined with the fantastic bunkering and green complexes everything at RMGC can found in its detail, design and care.

 One may play this course many times over and find subtleties of the design which only strengthen its place as top in the world.
 While many older courses designed at the same time as Royal Melbourne narrowed over time due to maintenance costs, the fairways here have remained wide.
 Combined with bold and steep bunkering, the course features native grasses and trees that frame each hole.

 Although golf course design has been moving back toward leveraging a more natural design and allowing the land to shape the course, there was a time when this was an absolute necessity.
 Horse-drawn equipment and shovels moved earth where only absolutely required.

 A difference between MacKenzie's effort at Royal Melbourne and those he designed in the United States (Pasatiempo, Augusta National, etc) is use of Bermuda grass on the course.
 Bermuda grass requires a good amount of sun and the temperate climate in the sandbelt, combined with the sand in the soil, provides a great canvas for the combination.
 How does this affect play?
 In addition to "feeling" different for shots against the grain versus fescue or bent, the dry climate allows the club to maintain short grass around the greens.
 Apporaches are shuffled away from the greens where they would be caught by longer stems normally.